 In conjunction with the acquisition of OA Indemnity in 2010, the Company recorded intangible assets of \$300,000, representing the fair value of six insurance licenses acquired.
 The impairment analysis for this indefinite-lived intangible asset is performed on the licenses aggregated as a single unit of accounting.
 The fair value is determined by comparing the fair value of insurance company licenses based on observable inputs.
-Based upon the results of the assessment, the Company concluded that the carrying value of this intangible asset was not impaired as of December 31, 2020.
+Based upon the results of the assessment, the Company concluded that the carrying value of this intangible asset was not impaired as of December 31, 2021.

 In conjunction with the acquisition of OACM in 2012, the Company recorded intangible assets and goodwill.
 The impairment analysis for the indefinite-lived asset of \$4,500,000 associated with the insurance license acquired was performed on this license as a unit of accounting separate from the insurance licenses of OA Indemnity.
 The fair value is determined by comparing the fair value of insurance company licenses, with the underlying assumption that OACM's license continues to represent the value of multiple insurance licenses due to its unique ability to operate under multiple rate filing structures within a single state.
-Based on the number of active managing agencies using multiple rate filings in OACM, the Company concluded that the carrying value of this intangible asset was not impaired as of December 31, 2020.
+Based on the number of active managing agencies using multiple rate filings in OACM, the Company concluded that the carrying value of this intangible asset was not impaired as of December 31, 2021.

 The impairment analysis was performed on OACM as the reporting unit.
 The fair value was determined using a discounted cash flow analysis for the revenues and operating expenses associated with this reporting unit.
 The fair value was compared to the carrying value of the goodwill and intangible assets net of accumulated amortization, and the fair value exceeded the carrying value of those items.
-Accordingly, it was determined that the carrying value of goodwill was not impaired as of December 31, 2020.
+Accordingly, it was determined that the carrying value of goodwill was not impaired as of December 31, 2021.

-20. GOODWILL AND INTANGIBLE ASSETS (cont'd)
+18. GOODWILL AND INTANGIBLE ASSETS (cont'd)

-The gross and net carrying amounts of intangible assets by major category as of December 31, 2020 and 2019 are as follows:
+The gross and net carrying amounts of intangible assets by major category as of December 31, 2021 and 2020 are as follows:

-As of December 31, 2020 Gross ecumulated mortization Net Insurance licenses Customer relationships Internally developed software \$ 4,800,000 12,100,000 350,000 \$ - 12,100,000 350,000 \$ 4,800,000 Intangible assets \$ 17,250,000 \$ 12,450,000 \$ 4,800,000 As of December 31, 2019 Insurance licenses Customer relationships Internally developed software \$ 4,800,000 12,100,000 350,000 \$ - 12,100,000 350,000 \$ 4,800,000 Intangible assets \$ 17,250,000 \$ 12,450,000 \$ 4,800,000
+Gross ccumulated mortization Net As of December 31, 2021 Insurance licenses \$ 4,800,000 \$ \$ 4,800,000 Customer relationships 12,100,000 12,100,000 - Internally developed software 350,000 350,000 - Intangible assets \$ 17,250,000 \$ 12,450,000 \$ 4,800,000 As of December 31, 2020 Insurance licenses \$ 4,800,000 \$ - \$ 4,800,000 Customer relationships 12,100,000 12,100,000 - Internally developed software 350,000 350,000 Intangible assets \$ 17,250,000 \$ 12,450,000 \$ 4,800,000